 APPLICATION FOR MEMBERSHIP: The Board shall establish standards for and approve applications to become a Member Firm.

-A new Member shall, as a condition of membership, within thirty (30) days after notice in writing has been sent by the Corporation, pay the annual dues assessment or a pro-rated portion thereof as the Board may determine.
-If the annual dues assessment of a new Member Firm has remained unpaid for a period of thirty (30) days, the Secretary shall cause the Member Firm to be notified that, unless the same be paid within thirty (30) days thereafter, the Board may terminate the membership; and in such case, the membership of the delinquent Member shall thereupon cease, unless for reasons satisfactory to the Board excuses the default.
+A new Member shall, as a condition of membership, within thirty (30) days after notice in writing has been sent by the Corporation, pay the annual membership dues or a pro-rated portion thereof as the Board may determine.
+If the membership dues of a new Member Firm has remained unpaid for a period of thirty (30) days, the Secretary shall cause the Member Firm to be notified that, unless the same be paid within thirty (30) days thereafter, the Board may terminate the membership; and in such case, the membership of the delinquent Member shall thereupon cease, unless for reasons satisfactory to the Board excuses the default.

 VOTING RIGHTS: Each Member Firm shall be entitled to one (1) vote on each matter submitted to a vote of the Members.
 Each Member Firm shall have the right to vote in person or by proxy.
+Each Member Firm shall appoint a Designated Representative to act on its behalf in all matters before the Corporation.

+DESIGNATED REPRESENTATIVE: Each Member Firm shall appoint and certify to the Secretary of the Corporation one (1) person to be its representative in the Corporation who shall represent, vote, and act for the member in the affairs of the Corporation.
+The Member Firm shall be permitted to appoint a replacement representative in the event that the Designated Representative is unable to act.
+Notice of the substitution shall be provided to the Secretary prior to such substitution.

-DUES: Annual dues will be set by action of the Board and will be due no later than January 31 of each year.
+MEMBERSHIP DUES: Annual dues will be set by action of the Board and will be due no later than January 31 of each year.
 Should annual dues be more than three (3) months in arrears, the Board may take action regarding the membership status of the delinquent Member, after notice to the Member.
 Annual dues for Members, and the payment date for such dues, may be adjusted from time to time as approved by the Board.
 Annual dues for new Members joining during a calendar year may be prorated based upon the date membership commences and other factors, at the discretion of the Board.

-TERMINATION OF MEMBERSHIP: Membership in the Corporation is a privilege, contingent upon an active commitment to the organization’s stated purposes (Article I).
-The Board shall periodically evaluate the membership to ensure that the Corporation's purposes are being met throughout the organization.
-The Board may, by affirmative vote of a majority of all Board Members, after notice to the Member, terminate membership for cause, which shall include, but not be limited to, failure to actively support the purposes of the Corporation, loss of eligibility for membership, failure to comply with these Bylaws, failure to pay dues, or any act deemed by the Board to not be in the best interests of State Law Resources.
+TERMINATION OF MEMBERSHIP: Membership in the Corporation is a privilege, contingent upon an active commitment to the organization’s stated purposes.
+The Board shall periodically evaluate the membership to ensure that the Corporation’s purposes are being met throughout the organization.
+The Board may, by affirmative vote of a majority of all Board members then, after notice to the Member, terminate membership for cause, which shall include, but not be limited to, failure to actively support the purposes of the Corporation, loss of eligibility for membership, failure to comply with these Bylaws, failure to pay dues, or any act deemed by the Board to not be in the best interests of the Corporation.

 RESIGNATION: Any Member may resign by filing a written resignation with the Secretary of the Corporation, but such resignation shall not relieve the Member so resigning of the obligation to pay any dues or other charges heretofore accrued and unpaid.